WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 I Never Mentioned That One Guy In My Maths Lecture Whi Was Dipping His Lilipop Into His Coffee

+I Wanted Tea
+I Cant Go Downstairs Though Because My Mother's Lurking Around

+I Dont Wanna Hear Christmas Music
+I Cannot Stand Christmas Music
+Most Christmas Songs Are Ear Grating But They Get A Pass Because Theyre About Christmas Thats Not How Songs Work!
+Write A Good Song **Then** I'll Hope It Comes On The Radio Nobodys Walking Over To A Jukebox And Playing Do They Know Its Christmas You Know What They Are Playing?
+Africa
+Essentially About The Same Thing Except Ones Shit And Mentions Christmas In The Chorus

+This CD Im Looking At Has 2000 Miles On It
+Thzts Not A Christmas Song?
+Ave Maria‽
+Does Jesus Song Just Mean Christmas Song?
+OVER THE RAINBOW
+Why Do We Bother

+Im Trying To Cook But My Body Is A Few Actions Before My Brain So I Haven't Technically Started

+Eating Breakfast Out Of A Mug

+Saw Cores Family This Morning
+Bus Isnt Showing Up So Im Walking Down
+Past Them And Recognised Their Voices
+It Was Quite A Pleasant Surprise

+A Pancake Or Something Just Fell From The Sky?
+Like Plap
+I Thought It Was Just Really Loud Bird Shit, Then Noticed It Was Too Big Theres Nobody Near Me To Throw It....

 <center><sub>Done For Now \^w^ </sub></center>